Greenside, Tyne and Wear: Governance

-In local government, Greenside is within the Crawcrook, Greenside and Clara Vale ward, which lies west of Gateshead and borders Northumberland.
+In local government, Greenside is within the Crawcrook and Greenside ward, which lies west of Gateshead and borders Northumberland.
+The population of the ward at the 2011 census was 9,056.

-Greenside is within the parliamentary constituency of Blaydon.
+Greenside is within the parliamentary constituency of Blaydon and Consett.
 Its current MP is Labour's Liz Twist.

 Economy

 After the decline of the coal industry, Greenside has not suffered the great deprivation that many other former mining areas have.
 One of the least deprived of Gateshead's wards, it is used increasingly as a commuter village for professionals travelling into the more urban areas of Tyneside.

 Although it has not suffered the decline that many provincial villages have nationally in terms of local services, Greenside offers only a small selection of shops and business.
-For further groceries and white goods, residents can travel to the MetroCentre, Europe's largest shopping centre, around four miles towards Gateshead, as well as the shopping areas of Newcastle-Upon-Tyne.
+For further groceries and white goods, residents can travel to the MetroCentre, Europe's largest shopping centre, around four miles away towards Gateshead, as well as the shopping areas of Newcastle upon Tyne.

 There is an adequate, although declining, public transport service.
 Bus services operate to Crawcrook, Ryton, Blaydon, the MetroCentre and Newcastle.
 Residents wishing to travel west, past the county border into Northumberland and its towns such as Prudhoe, Stocksfield, Corbridge and Hexham can do so on one of a number of Go North East buses that depart from Crawcrook.